Melissodes bimatris

 | The distal band of the third tergum | The majority of the leg hairs are distinctly pale, not all of a similar color, but pale non-the-less. | The leg hairs are almost entirely black to dark brown with bright ochraceous to fluvo-ochraceous scopae on the hind legs. |

 It’s still unknown to what degree M. bimatris females truly vary.
 From the specimens available at his time of publication, Laberge (1961) listed 173 females, 169 of which were the two extremes (96 dark and 73 light), 14 of which were intermediate-dark, 7 of which were intermediate, and 9 of which were intermediate-pale.
-97.7% of Laberge’s (1961) female M. bimatris material were of the two extremes, and given the extensive sampling across their ranges, this seems to reflect a natural phenomena.
-This is strange as very few intergrades are found, possibly indicative of a cryptic species and/or a supergene.
+97.7% of Laberge’s (1961) female M. bimatris material either extreme, and given the extensive sampling across their ranges, this seems to reflect a natural phenomena.
+Taking the strikingly low ratio of intergrades to extremes into consideration this is possibly indicative of a cryptic species and/or a supergene.
 A genetic study will need to occur to determine the full breadth of phenotypic variation in M. bimatris females.

 Fig. 1.
 A labeled diagram showing the length of the second flagellar segment of females of M. bimatris (left) in comparison to those of M. menuachus, demonstrating the apical width and ventral lengh are approximatly equal in M. bimatris.
 The red lines are indicative of the ventral length and the white lines indicate the apical width.
 An enlarged width/length comparison (10x) is given below each female.
 Photo credit: Christopher Wilson (All Rights Reserved).